menor/detritus-pantry/README.md

 [How I explained OOD to my wife](http://www.codeproject.com/Articles/93369/How-I-explained-OOD-to-my-wife) The basics of OO Design explained in layman's terms, great introduction to the subject.

 [Uncle Bob's Principles of OOD](http://butunclebob.com/ArticleS.UncleBob.PrinciplesOfOod) A little more in-depth explanation of the SOLID principles check the PDFs the author links from the tables.

+### Markdown ###
+Markdown is a super simple way to add formatting like headers, bold, bulleted lists, and so on to plain text.
+It was originally designed to be an easy alternative to HTML, and allows people to create web pages with no HTML experience—but it's also a great way to organize notes, to-do lists, and other things.
+It has all the advantages of plain text, but with the organizational power of a word processor.

+[What is Markdown](http://lifehacker.com/5943320/what-is-markdown-and-why-is-it-better-for-my-to+do-lists-and-notes) Great introduction from Lifehacker about what is Markdown and what can you use it for.

+[Markdown Tutorial](http://www.markdowntutorial.com/) is a complete interactive tutorial for learning Markdown